solana-turbin3/Q3T_Sol_tk12/README.md

 2. **wba-airdrop**: The prerequisite requirement to qualify for the course.
 Writing basic scripts in TypeScript for Solana, such as generating a wallet, airdropping to that wallet, and transferring native and SPL tokens.

 3. **wba-registration-rust**: Implementing Rust code to perform the same functionality as the prerequisites described above in item 2.

+4. **capstone**: The project I built using the skills I learned over the duration of the course.